 - Learning about female psychology

-- Learning to dress really well
+- Dressing really well

 - Being really well groomed

-- How to avoid making the common dating mistakes that most men make
+- Learning How to avoid making the common dating mistakes that most men make

 And so on and so on…

 However, this is never going to be as effective or long lasting as combining ALL of the above techniques with treating the true cause of the issue.
 In addition, treating the true cause can often auto-correct a lot of the above as well.
 As I said at the top of this article, the thought process to arrive at the incorrect conclusion that ‘fat guys are not attractive’ is the EXACT same thought process that a guy who believes he’s not rich enough, or not good looking enough, or not tall enough, or not the right racial background and so on goes through to arrive at their own limiting conclusions.
 So let’s look at how that works.

-Let me explain…(we gotta get a little nerdy here so you can understand but I promise it’s worth it so keep reading)…
+Let me explain…(we gotta get a little nerdy here so you can understand, but I promise it’s worth it so keep reading)…

-Our mind has an unconscious mechanism (which means we don’t even realise we are doing it!) that always looks for evidence that our current beliefs are accurate
+Our mind has an unconscious mechanism (which means we don’t even realise we are doing it!) that always looks for evidence that our current beliefs are accurate.

-The intention of this is to stop us going crazy, but it can have unintended negative consequences if we don’t know about it
+The intention of this is to stop us going crazy, but it can have unintended negative consequences if we don’t know about it.

 Here’s an example of it working:

 An atheist and a person who believes in God both believe they are right about their belief.
 Because of their belief, they both look for evidence of their belief being correct, and their brains find evidence that supports their belief and makes them highly aware of it, and it hides or downplays evidence that undermines or conflicts with their belief.
-The result is a reality or life-experience that fits with their expectation and their belief:
+The result is a ‘reality’ or life-experience that fits with their expectation and their belief:

 - The person who believes in God could pass a lie detector test when stating that God exists.